 - Sample quality assessment of DNA and RNA using the BioAnalyzer and Qubit assays

-- Library preparation, sequencing, and analysis of transcriptomes (RNA-seq, low-input RNA-seq, Ribo-seq), cistromes (ChIP-seq, CUT&RUN), chromatin accessibility (ATAC-seq).
+- Library preparation, sequencing, and analysis of transcriptomes (RNA-seq, including low-input), cistromes (ChIP-seq), chromatin accessibility (ATAC-seq)

 - Standalone RNA preparation, RNA and DNA Bioanalyzer analyses, chromatin shearing/shear checks

 Each distinct project is assigned to an individual bioinformatician for consistency across that project.
 For data generated in-house, all data is processed through in-house pipelines that adapt widely-used analysis software (e.g., edgeR, Seurat, CellRanger, CellBender) to provide best practices, high quality, interfaceable data back to the user, including standard PCA, mean-difference, and volcano plots, pathway analysis, and formatted data that can be easily loaded onto platforms such as the Broad Single Cell Portal or Morpheus matrix visualization and analysis.
 We also provide customized analysis of NGS data, specializing in integration between genetic, transcriptional, and epigenetic datasets.